 Currently, two organizations are involved in conducting new vehicle crash tests in order to rate them on an individual basis in regard to their relative safety.
 These organizations are:

-• The National Highway Traffic & Safety Administration (NHTSA) which performs 3 different kinds of tests.
+The National Highway Traffic & Safety Administration (NHTSA) performs 3 different kinds of tests.
 These are: the flat-out, head-on frontal crash at 35 miles per hour; the side impact crash; and the rollover resistance test.
-Results of these tests are available for viewing at SaferCar.gov.
+The NHTSA also assigns a star rating to vehicles based on their performance in these tests, with a 5-star rating being the highest.
+These ratings are available on their website and can be sorted by make, model, and model year.
+Results of these tests and rollover tests are available for viewing at the page NHTSA.gov.

 Four test ratings are used to classify the safety rank of a new car.
 Those are:

 In the first seven months of 2014, sales statistics indicated that 2,004,692 of the 24 most popular models sold were rated as Marginal or Poor in the test.
 This accounts for about 21% of the total 9,604,700 cars sold in the period.
-To find out how your car rated in the “small overlap frontal test” you can view the results at www.iihs.org.
+To find out how your car rated in the “small overlap frontal test” you can view the results at the site iihs.org.

-Next time you’re in the market for a new car, just be aware that safety test results are out there to help you decide on a safer alternative for you and your family.
+Next time you’re in the market researching a new car, just be aware that safety test results are out there to help you decide on a safer alternative for you and your family.

 If you want to make sure you’re getting the best possible rates on your car insurance for your new safe car, contact Freeway Insurance today.
 Our experienced agents can help you find the right coverage at the right price, and make sure you’re fully protected in the event of a crash.